CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 ```text
 source allas_conf -u kkayttaj -p project_2001234 -m S3
 ```
 Note that in order to run the command above you must have _OpenStack_ client installed in your local machgine.
-After configuring S3 commection to Allas, you can use it through Rclone remote called _s3allas:_ .
+After configuring S3 connection to Allas, you can use it through Rclone remote called _s3allas:_ .
 For example:

 ```text
 rclone lsd s3allas: